nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-This is for business identifiers.

-This is sliced to include a cross-care setting identifier which **MUST** be populated.
-The codeSystem for this identifier is `https://fhir.nhs.uk/Id/cross-care-setting-identifier`.

-This **MUST** be a GUID.

-*Providing* systems **MUST** ensure this GUID is globally unique and a persistent identifier (that is, it doesn't change between requests and therefore stored with the source data).
+This **MUST** be populated with a globally unique and persistent identifier (that is, it doesn't change between requests and therefore stored with the source data).
+This **MUST** be scoped by a provider specific codeSystem for the identifier.

+There may be more than one identifier where data has been migrated across practices or provider systems and different provider specific identifiers have been assigned.

 Where *consuming* systems are integrating data from this resource to their local system, they **MUST** also persist this GUID at the same time.